HCIILAB/OnlineHCCR/README.md

 ### Contacts

-Please consider to cite our paper if you find the codes useful.

 For any questions about the codes, please contact the authors by sending emails to Mr. Wenhui Liao (lwheescut@outlook.com) or  Mr. Zili (eelizhe@qq.com).